The Crisis is Over

 The Crisis is Over (French: La crise est finie) is a 1934 French musical comedy film directed by Robert Siodmak and starring Albert Préjean, Danielle Darrieux and Marcel Carpentier.
 Many of those who worked on the film were exiles from Nazi Germany.
 It was made by Nero Films, which until recently had been based in Berlin.

+The plot is about the challenges that a troupe of young comedians faces as they decide to put on their own show.